stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 > Someone who applies scientific and mathematical principles to practical ends such as the design, manufacture, test, and operation of efficient and economical structures, machines, processes, and systems.

+Definition of computer engineering:

+> The design and low-level use of computers, which includes:
+> * VLSI
+> * Computer Architecture
+> * Embedded Systems
+> * System Software

+###Truth tables

+When a small number of outputs, it is a very powerful and useful tool.
+However, the number of rows increases exponentially:

+$$\text{rows}(n) = 2^n$$

+Hence, for 30 rows, there are around a billion entries.